-This website, the information contained herein, is for people who have been examined by their medical professional and have been diagnosed with pelvic floor dysfunction and physical therapy has been ordered.
+This website, the information contained herein, is for people who have been examined by their medical professional and have been diagnosed with pelvic floor dysfunction.
+This site is providing education and information about exercises; however it is not providing physical therapy.
 Regular exercise is not always without risk.
 You are responsible for your own health and safety at all times.
 As such, by visiting and using the information on this website you are agreeing to the following:

-You acknowledge and agree that you have been assessed by a qualified professional (i.e. your doctor) who has given you consent to take part in pelvic floor physical therapy and has ruled out more serious conditions that warrant further testing.
+You acknowledge and agree that you have been assessed by a qualified professional (i.e. your doctor) who has given you consent to take part in pelvic floor health and has ruled out more serious conditions that warrant further testing.